 But Redlands stuck to its game plan and quickly responded when junior forward David Menary (Grass Valley, CA) delivered an assist for senior guard Joey Sponheim's (Redlands, CA) three-pointer to put his team back in front.
 The score remained relatively close until the Bulldogs turned a one-point deficit into a four-point lead at 48-44 with 1:31 to go in the frame.
 Sponheim and Bandow teamed up for critical points during this stretch.

-Nonetheless, Whittier created a momentum shift and closed out the half with a 5-0 run to head into the locker room with a 49-48 advantage
+Nonetheless, Whittier created a change in momentum once again and closed out the half with a 5-0 run to head into the locker room with a 49-48 advantage

 By the end of the first, each team had registered a 57% shooting effort in the high-scoring affair.

-During the second stanza, the tight battle continued, as Redlands generated a five-point lead only to have the Poets find a way to answer.
+During the second stanza, the tight battle continued, as Redlands generated a five-point lead only to have the Poets find a way to answer back.

-After Hanna sank back-to-back three-pointers, the Bulldogs owned a slight 68-65 lead with 6:34 to go.
+After Hanna sank back-to-back three-pointers, the Bulldogs went up by a score of 68-65 with 6:34 to go.

 Although Whittier tied it up at 68, the Maroon and Gray lit up the scoreboard over the next three minutes to earn a 10-2 run for the late-game surge it needed to pull away.
 D. Menary played a big part in this scoring spree with six of the points, while Hanna snagged a steal for a key defensive play.
 In addition, the Bulldogs did their part to push the Poets into tough shots, which kept their scoring to a minimum.